50 Best Vintage Southern Recipes

 Blackened Fish Sandwich

 There's more than one way to cook a catfish, they say.
 And they're right.
-Blackened catfish has been a staple of Southern cuisine ever since the late, great chef Paul Prudhomme invented the technique of "blackening" in 1980 and introduced it at K-Paul's, his Cajun restaurant in New Orleans.
+Blackened catfish has been a staple of Southern cuisine ever since the late, great chef Paul Prudhomme invented the technique of "blackening" in 1980 and introduced it at K-Paul's, the now-closed Cajun restaurant in New Orleans.
 The technique is blissfully simple: a quick dredge in a special combination of spices and a very hot cast-iron skillet (which you should clean immediately after using our foolproof method).

 Get our recipe for Blackened Catfish Sandwich.